Dental Implants in Bolingbrook, IL

 Strictly speaking, a dental implant can't be rejected because they contain no living cells or genetically coded material.
 The titanium of which implants are made is completely biocompatible, and allergies are extremely rare.
 But an implanted tooth can fail to integrate with the jawbone if an infection develops in the absence of good oral hygiene, or if it is subjected to biting forces too soon.
 However, this is rare; implant dentistry regularly achieve success rates in excess of 95%.

 Am I a candidate for dental implants?

 There's a good chance that you are, but this can only be determined after a complete oral examination that includes x-rays of your jaws.
+While we do not place implants, we do restore them and will go over all your tooth replacement options and get you started in the process.
 Please